NedyalkoKr/dictionaries/README.md

 Topics:

-Define a new dictionary
+1.Define a new dictionary
-Access values in a dictionary
+2.Access values in a dictionary
-Adding new key-value pairs
+3.Adding new key-value pairs
-Modify existing key-value pairs
+4.Modify existing key-value pairs
-Remove key-value pairs
+5.Remove key-value pairs
-Using get() to access values and provide a default one Looing through all key-value pairs
+6.Using get() to access values and provide a default one 7.Looping through all key-value pairs
-Looing through all keys
+8.Looping through all keys
-Looing through all values
+9.Looping through all values
-Nesting one or more dictionaries in a single dictionary Nesting other objects in a dictionary
+10.Nesting one or more dictionaries in a single dictionary 11.Nesting other objects in a dictionary